EyalShirazi/Nuke/Plugins/WhatsThePoint/README.md

-WhatsThePoint is a Nuke's plugin to get locators and points from 2d and 3d/n
+WhatsThePoint is a Nuke's plugin to get locators and points from 2d and 3d

-This release has a Geometry module to get points from polygons.\n Works until version 12.
+This release has a Geometry module to get points from polygons (for Nuke 12).

 One note... this is my oldest plugin I wrote for nuke, before this release I decided to rewrite it to make a bit cleaner and more efficient.
 Because of that I assume I introduced some new bugs.
 Please feel free to let me know on any error one may find.